acdh-oeaw/fun-with-editions-workshops/deep_dive/what_is_dse-static.md

 ## what is DSE-Static

 DSE-Static is a **static site generator for TEI/XML** encoded documents
-* TEI/XML documents are converted via XSLT into HTML Documents, conversion/build process run via ANT (Java) and Saxon (Java)
+* TEI/XML documents are converted via XSLT into HTML documents, conversion/build process runs via ANT (Java) and Saxon (Java)
-* HTML Documents can than be served via simple web server
+* HTML documents can than be served via simple web server (no application server/databse needed)
-* Build process congifured to run via Github Actions and to publish HTML (and TEI/XML) documents via GitHub Pages
+* Build process runs via Github Actions, the resulting HTML (and TEI/XML) documents are published via GitHub Pages.

 ## Technology choices / Motivation

-* keep things simple
+* Keep things simple
-* all code must run via GH-Action
+* All code must run via GH-Action
 * Could Martin Anton use it?

 ### Cookiecutter